Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

 ## Interview questions draft

-**Notes:** Split into 3 sections: What you do and the framing with intersectioning definitions, Innovation and open tech, design activities and methods.
+**Notes:** Split into 3 sections:
+1. What you do and the framing with intersectioning definitions
+2. Innovation and open tech
+3. Design activities and methods

+--

 1. What aspect of humanitarian/human-rights work does your organisation do?
   a.
 What part of what you've described are you closesly to in your work or volunteer role?